2021 Las Vegas Raiders season: Week 18: vs. Los Angeles Chargers

 Entering the week, the Raiders needed a win against the Chargers to make the playoffs.
 The NFL "flexed" the Raiders' game to Sunday night because the winner of the game would be in the playoffs.
 However, the Raiders could still make the playoffs if the Colts lost to Jacksonville and the Steelers lost.
 Both of those games occurred earlier in the day, with the Colts losing and the Steelers winning.
 As a result, a tie in the game against the Chargers would result in both the Raiders and Chargers making the playoffs.
-Prior to the game, both teams were asked about the possibility of settling for the tie, Raiders' head coach Rich Bassacia said he would do anything necessary to make the playoffs.
+Prior to the game, both teams were asked about the possibility of settling for the tie; Raiders' head coach Rich Bassacia said he would do anything necessary to make the playoffs.

 The Raiders began with the ball and moved deep into Charger territory on a Derek Carr pass to Foster Moreau, who fumbled the ball at the Charger seven.
 Luckily for the Raiders, the ball bounced out of bounds at the one-yard line, setting the Raiders up at the seven.
 Following a holding penalty on the Chargers, the ball moved to the three, but the Raiders could get no farther and settled for a 24-yard Daniel Carlson field goal to take the early 3–0 lead.
 The Chargers quickly went three-and-out on the ensuing possession, giving the Raiders the ball at their 24.
 After a first down, Vegas also was forced to punt.
-However, on the punt, Chargers returner, Andre Roberts, fumbled the ball and the Raiders recovered at the LA 23.
+However, on the punt, Chargers' returner Andre Roberts, fumbled the ball and the Raiders recovered at the LA 23.
 Three plays later, Vegas faced a fourth and two at the Charger 15, but Carr hit Zay Jones for the first down.
-Two play later, Carr hit Hunter Renfrow for a 12-yard touchdown pass to the extend the Raider lead to 10–0 with 3:34 left in the first half.
+Two play later, Carr hit Hunter Renfrow for a 12-yard touchdown pass to extend the Raiders' lead to 10–0 with 3:34 left in the first half.
 As the game moved into the second quarter, the Chargers moved into Raider territory on a 14-play drive capped off by Austin Ekeler's 14-yard touchdown run to narrow the lead to three.
 After a punt by the Raiders, LA again moved into LV territory and Justin Herbert capped off the drive with a 14-yard touchdown pass to Ekeler to give the Chargers a 14–10 lead.
 With 1:52 left in the half, the Raiders moved to the Charger 42 when Carr threw a long incomplete pass into the end zone.
 However, the Chargers were called for pass interference on the play, giving the Raiders the ball at one-yard line.
 Josh Jacobs scored on the next play to give the Raiders a 17–14 lead with 37 seconds left in the half.
 The Chargers could not get a first down and punted the ball to the Raiders with 10 seconds remaining.
 Vegas decided to kneel down to end the half ahead by three.